toddm-ClaybookAdvisors/flatland/README.md

 P.S. "changing more often than a chameleon at a disco party" is what happens when you ask ChatGPT to "check grammar, spelling and make it more humorous".
 The exploding cat thing is mine.

 ## Important Notes
-12/14/2024: I'm testing out working from a docker dev environment
+12/14/2024: I'm testing out working from a docker dev environment.
+This experiment has been a success.
+My local dev environment broke, but the containerized environment still works.
+Now the big question is did using the docker dev containers break my local environment...